-Some days I’m fired up to exercise, some days it takes all the willpower and motivation I can muster to get it done.
-Without knowing how to motivate myself to exercise on those days, I probably wouldn’t exercise at all?
+Some days I’m fired up and some days it takes all the willpower and motivation I can find to exercise.
+Without knowing how to motivate myself, I probably wouldn’t exercise at all?

 Sometimes we just find ourselves bored, uninterested, putting other things first, or just wondering how we ever got involved in this exercise habit in the first place?
 Over time I’ve developed a few methods to keep my workouts at the front of my schedule instead of trying to do it when I feel like it.